Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Introduction:

+\begin{thm} Let $\Ro$ be a directed ribbon graph with a linear order; then there is a unique admissible primitive multi-curve $\Gamma$ such that \begin{enumerate} \item The components of $\Ro_{\Gamma}$ are minimal. \item The directed stable graph $\Go$ associated to $\Gamma$ is acyclic. \item The linear order on the vertices induces a linear order on the acyclic stable graph. \end{enumerate} \end{thm}

+We call such decomposition an acyclic decomposition, what is surprising is the uniqueness.
+The acyclicity is essential, otherwise, if we remove this condition, there is an infinite number of decomposition in Theorems \ref{intro_thm_acycl_curve} and \ref{intro_thm_acycl_decomp}.
+We give in figure \ref{intro_fig_acyclic} an example of acyclic decomposition.
+It appears that similar structures can be observed in other context of enumerative geometry, such as double Hurwitz numbers.
+We see in a forthcoming paper that acyclic decomposition is related to Cut-and-Join equations.
+We use the acyclic decomposition to prove Theorem \ref{into_thm_polynomial_Vgnn} by studying the contribution of each acyclic stable graph, by using Theorem \ref{thm_polynomial_ZGo} and Proposition \ref{prop_graph_expension}.
-\paragraph{Recursion for the volumes :} By using this theorem and techniques which where introduced by M.Mirzakhani \cite{mirzakhani2007simple} I can perform surgeries over the moduli space of orientable ribbon graphs and this give a recursion for the volumes $Z_{g,n^+,n^-}(L^+|L^-)$.
-The form of the recursion is in some sense similar to recursion of \cite{andersen2020kontsevich} and \cite{mirzakhani2007simple} but I need to take care to the sign of the boundaries.
-The recursion correspond to removing a pair of pant's which is glued along negatives boundaries positive boundaries.
-In this case the gluings that I consider are the following (see figure \ref{fig_gluings})

-\begin{enumerate} \item Removing a pant that contain two positive boundaries $(i,j)$ \item I remove a pant that contain a positive boundary $i$ and a negative boundary $j$ \item Removing a pant with one positive boundary $i$ which is connected to the surface by two negative boundaries and do not separate the surface \item Removing a pant with one positive boundary $i$ which is connected to the surface by two negative boundaries and separates the surface in two components. \end{enumerate} Then by applying theorem \ref{acyclic_decomp1} I obtain the following theorem $[]_+$ means the positive part.
-This theorem allow to compute the volumes inductively by a recursion scheme without using enumeration of the ribbon graphs and it's an efficient way for low value of $g$ and $n^\pm$ but understand the structure of the volumes could help to make this recursion more effective.
+\paragraph{Recursion for the volumes:} By using Theorem \ref{intro_thm_acycl_curve} and techniques that were introduced by M. Mirzakhani \cite{mirzakhani2007simple} and adapted in Proposition \ref{prop_integral_formula_2}, we can perform surgeries over moduli spaces of directed metric ribbon graphs, and this gives a recursion for the volumes $V_{g,n^+,n^-}(L^+|L^-)$ of the principal stratum of directed metric ribbon graphs.
+The structure of the recursion is in some sense similar to the recursion of \cite{mirzakhani2007simple},\cite{andersen2017geometric} and \cite{andersen2020kontsevich} but we need to take into account signs of boundary components.
+In the case of four-valents directed ribbon graphs, the recursion corresponds to removing a pair of pants that is glued along its negative boundary components.
+In this case, the gluing's that we consider are the following (see figure \ref{intro_fig_pant_decomp}) \begin{enumerate} \item We remove a pants that contains two positive boundaries $(i, j)$, \item We remove a pants that contains a positive boundary $i$ and a negative boundary $j$. \item We remove a pants with one positive boundary $i$ that is connected to the surface by two negative boundaries and does not separate the surface. \item We remove a pants with one positive boundary $i$ that is connected to the surface by two negative boundaries and separates the surface into two components. \end{enumerate} Then we obtain the following theorem, $[]_+$ means the positive part.